|

 Sheng

-Elaine Sheng has studied qin, and Chinese history and
+Elaine Sheng has studied qin and Chinese history and

 culture generally.
 She serves on the Board of the New York Wellesley Club and the